Phalanxia/Maid-IRC/README.md

 $ node maid.js
 ```

 **Note:** Please define the node environment variable.
 Supported variables are `development` and `production`.
-If not defined it will assume it's development.
+If not defined it will assume it's production.

 ## Screenshots